alexcaoys/eppp_link/README.md

 # ESP PPP Link component (eppp_link)

+This is a modified version of eppp_link from esp-protocols.
+It is primarily designed for USB Serial-JTAG–only use cases (for example, the Seeed Studio XIAO ESP32-C3), enabling communication between an ESP32 and a device without Wi-Fi where high bandwidth is not required.

 The component provides a general purpose connectivity engine between two microcontrollers, one acting as PPP server, the other one as PPP client.
 This component could be used for extending network using physical serial connection.
 Applications could vary from providing RPC engine for multiprocessor solutions to serial connection to POSIX machine.
 This uses a standard PPP protocol (if enabled) to negotiate IP addresses and networking, so standard PPP toolset could be used, e.g. a `pppd` service on linux.
 Typical application is a WiFi connectivity provider for chips that do not have WiFi.
 Uses simplified TUN network interface by default to enable faster data transfer on non-UART transports.